BBC causes outrage after reports that staff are “banned” from attending Pride events under new guidelines | TheGayUK

 “‘I’m always banging on that the LGBTQ+ rights we now enjoy, the rights we fought for, can be taken away.
 This is what that process looks.”

-Sir Michael Cashman, former EastEnders star said that he would pursue the ban with “vigour and utter determination” if the BBC hadn’t issued “a full, frank and specific rebuttal” of the reports.
+Lord Michael Cashman, former EastEnders star said that he would pursue the ban with “vigour and utter determination” if the BBC hadn’t issued “a full, frank and specific rebuttal” of the reports.

 Whistleblower, Chris Whiley wrote, “What is wrong with the BBC?
 My identity is not a partisan affiliation.
 My identity is not up for debate.
 Being LGBTQ is a protected status under the Equality Act 2010, which our public broadcaster must uphold.
 This is beyond absurd.